Choosing the Right Bottom Paint for Your Boat

 Boat Use Patterns

-Race Boats: Competitive sailors often choose hard modified epoxy paints that can be wet-sanded to an ultra-smooth finish.
-Some racing programs specify minimum paint thickness or prohibit certain formulations.
+Race Boats: Competitive sailors tend to go with hard modified epoxy paints because you can wet-sand them to an incredibly smooth finish.
+Some racing programs even specify minimum paint thickness or ban certain formulations, so check your class rules before committing.

 Water Conditions